nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-containers-volume-logging-drivers.md

     cd ~/AzureFilesVolume
     ```

-2. Copiare quindi il pacchetto dell'applicazione nell'archivio immagini con i valori appropriati per [ApplicationPackagePath] e [ImageStoreConnectionString]:
+2. Next, copy the application package to the image store  with the appropriate values for [ApplicationPackagePath] and [ImageStoreConnectionString]:

     ```powershell
     Copy-ServiceFabricApplicationPackage -ApplicationPackagePath [ApplicationPackagePath] -ImageStoreConnectionString [ImageStoreConnectionString] -ApplicationPackagePathInImageStore AzureFilesVolumePlugin